 Tips for Managing Business and Personal Assets

-- While a financial advisor is a good idea for anyone looking to manage their assets and grow wealth, it’s especially important for business owners.
-Many advisors specialize in working with business owners, and can help with asset protection, succession planning and more.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- Many financial advisors specialize in working with business owners, and can help with asset protection, succession planning and more.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Retirement planning works a little differently if you own or work for a small business with no 401(k) plan.
-Check out our guide to small business retirement plans, and use our retirement calculator to see if your current savings have you on pace for a secure retirement.
+Check out SmartAsset’s guide to small business retirement plans, and use SmartAsset’s retirement calculator to see if your current savings have you on pace for a secure retirement.

 Photo credit: ©iStock.com/Chainarong Prasertthai, ©iStock.com/Milkos, ©iStock.com/solidcolours